 Proposal No. 1.
-The election of the Class I Directors at the Annual Meeting will be by a plurality of the votes cast.
-This means that the two director nominees receiving the greatest number of votes cast, via the live webcast or by proxy, by the holders of our common stock in the election of the Class I Directors, will be elected.
+The election of the Class II Director at the Annual Meeting will be by a plurality of the votes cast.
+This means if the director nominee receives the greatest number of votes cast, via the live webcast or by proxy, by the holders of our common stock in the election of the Class II Director, he will be elected.
 Stockholders may not cumulate their votes in electing directors.
-Stockholders entitled to vote at the Annual Meeting may either vote "FOR" the nominees for election as a director or may "WITHHOLD" authority for the nominees.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below in Proposal No. 1.
-If a stockholder withholds authority to vote with respect to the nominees for director, the shares held by that stockholder will be counted for purposes of establishing a quorum but will have no effect on the election of the nominee.
+Stockholders entitled to vote at the Annual Meeting may either vote "FOR" the nominee for election as a director or may "WITHHOLD" authority for the nominee.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominee named below in Proposal No. 1.
+If a stockholder withholds authority to vote with respect to the nominee for director, the shares held by that stockholder will be counted for purposes of establishing a quorum but will have no effect on the election of the nominee.
+Broker non-votes will have no effect on the election of the nominee.

 Proposal No. 2.
-Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 2 to approve, by a non-binding advisory vote, the 2020 executive compensation for the Company's named executive officers.
-The affirmative vote of the holders of a majority of the shares of our Common Stock present via the live webcast or represented by proxy and entitled to vote on the proposal will be required to ratify the 2020 executive compensation for the Company's named executive officers.
-Abstentions will have the same effect as a vote against Proposal No. 2, but broker non-votes will have no effect on Proposal No. 2;
+Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 2 regarding the ratification of the selection of WithumSmith+Brown PC ("Withum") as the Company's independent registered public accounting firm for the year ending December 31, 2021.
+The affirmative vote of the holders of a majority of the shares of our common stock present via the live webcast or represented by proxy and entitled to vote on the proposal will be required to ratify the selection of Withum.
+Abstentions will have the same effect as a vote against Proposal No. 2.